EXCLUSIVE-China planning new crackdown on private tutoring sector - sources

 Shares in New York-listed New Oriental and peer TAL have fallen 23% and 26%, respectively, this year, compared to a 13% gain in the benchmark NYSE composite index .NYA.

 New Oriental said it had not placed any TV advertisements in the past two months and declined to comment on the potential tightening regulations.
-TAL didn't respond to a quest for comment.
+TAL didn't respond to a request for comment.

 (Reporting by Julie Zhu and Yingzhi Yang; Additional reporting by Kane Wu; Editing by Sumeet Chatterjee and Jane Wardell)